OrchardCMS/OrchardCore/src/docs/reference/core/Configuration/README.md

 ```

 !!! note
-    To support Linux the underscore `_` is used as a seperator, e.g. `OrchardCore_Media`
+    To support Linux the underscore `_` is used as a separator, e.g. `OrchardCore_Media`
-    `OrchardCore.Media` is supported for backwards compatability, but users should migrate to the `_` pattern.
+    `OrchardCore.Media` is supported for backwards compatibility, but users should migrate to the `_` pattern.

 ### Order of hierarchy